samjohnduke/freshly/README.md

 Freshly is a Ruby API wrapper for the Freshdesk API v2

+## BETA
+The API that sits behind this library is currently in a beta form and as such may change and any notice.
+Please do not use this in production unless you understand the risks of using it.

 ## Installation

 Add this line to your application's Gemfile: